kerenfu/JLDCF/README.md

 ## Important Tips
 Note that our JL-DCF model was trained on depth maps which satisfy the rule that closer objects present lower depth values (are "black"), while further objects have higher depth values (are "white").
 Although these depth maps are normalized into the range [0, 1], such a rule is enforced to meet physical common sense.
-We observed that the model performance would somewhat degrade when using reversed maps during testing.
-So be aware of this issue when testing the models.
+We observed that the model performance would somewhat degrade when using reversed maps during testing. <strong>So be aware of this issue when testing the models.</strong>
 Anyway, the training and testing settings should always be kept consistent.